 I have an array of weaving techniques I can refer to and I use the basic design elements of material, line, shape, colour, dimension, transparency and texture to create a design which we agree on before I quote.
 If I am making a sculpture it is a little bit less pinned-down but I still work with reference images, dimensions and texture etc Every time I make something I embed myself deeper into the process and learn more about my materials.

 What do you do/where do you go when you feel uninspired?

 I’m busy and there’s so much I want to do still so I am nearly always feeling inspired.
 Art galleries and museums are an absolute treat and if I stumble on an inspiring exhibition there is no better buzz – particularly when travelling.
 I also go to nature for recharge and refocus.
 A lot of my materials need to be harvested so I have a good excuse to get out there.

 Truthfully today I started with 40 minutes of laptop yoga in the garden under the tulip tree, near my beehives (yogaglo.com).
 It was so, so good – until the dogs came and jumped on me.
 It is my intention to be a little more ritualistic about that but in reality, we have family morning household chaos of lost socks and feeding poddy calves and finishing homework until I drop the kids off at school and I enjoy a reset when I get a coffee at Highlands Merchant across the road from my studio.
 Then I head in and turn on the heater and get going by 9am with whatever project I am working on.
 Every day is different.

 What has been the biggest highlight in business?

-How would you describe the style/vibe of Melbourne?
+How would you describe the style/vibe of the Southern Highlands?